MacDue/Mank-Spec/spec/expressions.md

 ### As casts

 An "as cast" converts values between types.
-They're the only way to convert between types as there's no implict conversions.
+They're the only way to convert between types as there are no implicit conversions.

 They're a special form of [binary operation](#binary-operations).